shonendumm/EIP712-meta-transactions/README.md

-# Token Exchange relay with EIP-712 signed off-chain (gasless) transactions
+# Token Exchange webapp with EIP-712 signed off-chain (gasless) transactions

 ## What is this app about?